Comprehensive Aortic Program

 Learn more about cardiovascular behavioral health at Wellstar.

-Heart care experts at Wellstar Kennestone Hospital collaborate in a multidisciplinary fashion to diagnose heart conditions.
+Heart care experts at Wellstar Kennestone Regional Medical Center collaborate in a multidisciplinary fashion to diagnose heart conditions.
 While some tests may be performed in your doctor’s office, you may be referred for more advanced imaging.

 Our cardiac imaging and diagnostics team helps your team of heart care specialists understand what is causing symptoms.
 We use advanced technology to make and analyze sophisticated images of the heart.